Smile4ever/Multi-Lyrics-Finder/README.md

   * VLC Media Player
 * Save lyrics to a text file
 * Multilangual; MLF will try to match your user (system) language
+* Configuration file
+  * Disable or reorder lyrics websites
+  * Add, disable or reorder media players
+  * Use a custom search engine

 Adding support for other players is quite straightforward if the window title contains enough information.
 This can be done by editing multi_media_title_fetcher.py, pull requests are welcome.